aufabi/2024-Ridge-and-Lasso-Regression/README.md

-# 2024-Ridge-and-Lasso-Regression
+# Ridge and Lasso Regression
-This is an assignment from Data Science Boot Camp at dibimbing.id to experiment with Ridge and Lasso regression.
+In this project, we experimented with ridge and lasso regression to predict the house price.